 Include an unsubscribe link to avoid that your emails get marked as spam.
 If you're emailing your own customers to invite them to a non-promotional event, you likely don't need an unsubscribe link.
 If you go beyond that, it's best practice to use one, even if the law wouldn't require it.
 It gives people the possibility to opt out without flagging you.

 Avoid putting too many links.
 Try to have them on the same domain as your email address.
 Spammers often try to get you to click on fishy links (pun intended).
 Spam filters calculate this into their scores.

 Personalize your emails as much as possible with merge fields.
 Cold emails that look like mass emails won't land well with the recipient.
 Be as personal as possible.
 Use fallbacks on your merge fields to avoid awkward situations with failed personalization.

 Avoid inline images in the first email if possible.
 It doesn't have a huge impact, but, again, it's a small thing that can help.
 And *definitely* don't send an email that is largely image and little text.

-Send at a lower rate then the hourly and daily quota of your mailbox (ask us on the chat).
+Send at a lower rate than the hourly and daily quota of your mailbox.
 Salesflare is set to send emails at the capacity of your mailbox, so it only limits you as far as it needs.
 If you want to optimize your email deliverability however, less is more.

 Validate email addresses before sending to them to keep the bounce rate low.
 The most obvious tell that you're spamming is that you're sending an email to a lot of invalid email addresses.
 Run your list through a tool like EmailListVerify to remove email addresses that will bounce anyway.